 Quick Note: Just know that at first it may be uncomfortable, but if you can power through it, you’ll start to see the results fast.
 However, if you do feel that you can’t get through the day without eating something, eat a small healthy snack like a piece of fruit or nuts (foods high in fiber or protein will make you feel full longer).

-If eating small healthy snacks throughout the day isn’t enough to keep the hunger at bay, try also chewing sugar-free gum if you are craving something sweet.
+If eating small healthy snacks throughout the day isn’t enough to satisfy, try also chewing sugar-free gum if you are craving something sweet.

 Another idea (and especially great if you hate green tea) is to drink sugar-free sodas if you’re looking for a treat in the afternoon.
-Because of the gas contained within fizzy drinks, they can make your stomach feel full even if it’s not.
-(Just make sure to check it really is sugar-free!)
+Because of the gassy bubbles contained within fizzy drinks, they can make your stomach feel full in the short term even if it’s not…Just make sure to check it really is sugar-free—a great sugar-free option is carbonated water!

 What you eat first thing in the day matters a lot.
 And every day I ate a small breakfast and it was always the same thing.
 Oatmeal.
 And to make it interesting, I always dressed it up differently every week.